Synchronization of endogenous business cycles: Introduction

 Our goal in this paper is to illustrate how synchronization theory can be useful to explain business cycle comovement.
 However, the theory that we develop can be applied to explain comovement of any other economic or financial time series, such as commodity, housing and stock prices.
-To highlight the generality of our approach, we avoid choosing models that focus on specific economic forces causing endogenous business cycles, such as debt dynamics, adaptive expectations, overinvestment or technological progress.
-We instead adapt the reduced-form model in \cite{beaudry2018putting}, in which endogenous cycles have more abstract origin.
-In particular, they are caused by strategic complementarities, that is, the tendency of agents to increase their action if other agents increase their action, too.
-In macroeconomics \citep{cooper1988coordinating}, this can be thought of as the tendency of firms to increase production if other firms increase production themselves, or the tendency of households to increase consumption if other households in their social network increase consumption, too.
-This abstract framework can encompass many of the causes for endogenous business cycles listed above.
+To highlight the generality of our approach, we avoid choosing models that focus on specific economic forces causing endogenous business cycles.
+At the same time, we avoid choosing a detailed trade model, e.g. based on gravity equations.
+To us, trade is just an example of an economic linkage, but other linkages could be relevant \citep{de2008will}.
+We instead adapt the reduced-form model proposed in \cite{beaudry2018putting}, in which endogenous cycles and connections have more abstract nature.
+In particular, business cycles are caused by strategic complementarities, that is, the tendency of agents to increase their action if other agents increase their action, too.
+In macroeconomics, this can be thought of as the tendency of firms to increase production if their customers increase production themselves, or the tendency of households to increase consumption if other households in their social network increase consumption \citep{cooper1988coordinating}.
+This abstract framework can encompass many causes for endogenous business cycles.

-We first consider a model with abstract agents synchronizing through abstract interaction coefficients.
-We then specify this model so that agents correspond to sector-country pairs and households, and interaction coefficients correspond to input-output linkages.
-Importantly, in our input-output model final demand plays a central role, as it influences economic sectors through requirement of consumption goods, but is also influenced by the general performance of the economy.
-Our demand-driven model stands in contrast with many models of aggregate fluctuations from idiosyncratic shocks \citep{long1983real,acemoglu2012network,baqaee2019macroeconomic}, which focus on supply factors as drivers of fluctuations and comovement.

-The analysis of our model yields several novel results.
-We both use analytical methods and, when this is not possible, extensive numerical simulations.
-We first illustrate theoretical properties of synchronization, and then move on to the empirical application.